stuycs-gh-classrooms/10-nextcs-p01-brownie-bites-cuz-why-not/README.md

 How will your program be controlled?
 List all keyboard commands and mouse interactions.

 Keyboard Commands:
-- LIST OF COMMANDS HERE
+- SPACE to reset game.

 Mouse Control:
-- Mouse movement:
+- Mouse movement: Paddle follows the mouse's x-coordinates.
-- Mouse pressed:
+- Mouse pressed: Starts game.

 ### Classes
 What classes will you be creating for this project?
 Include the instance variables and methods that you believe you will need.
 You will be required to create at least 2 different classes.
 If you are going to use classes similar to those we've made for previous assignments, you will have to add new features to them.

-CLASS NAME0
+CLASS Tiles
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS
   - LIST METHODS HERE

-CLASS NAME1
+CLASS Ball
 - Instance variables:
   - LIST INSTANCE VARS HERE
 - METHODS